wp-plugins/ultimate-maintenance-mode/readme.txt

 == Changelog ==
+= 1.2.0 =
+* Updated title to reflect a custom headline

 = 1.1.0 =
 * Ability to add a custom headline and background image.
 * Fixed bug in editor to allow image insertion.